WonderOrchards/w-o-b/data/dna.md

+---
 title: DNA
 version: alpha-v2.2
 status: draft
 category: docs
 tags: [dna, identity, core, principles]
 last_updated: 2025-09-07
+---

-DNA — Wonder Orchards
+# DNA — Wonder Orchards (alpha-v2.2)

-Essence / Identity
+## Essence / Identity

-Staff-led nonprofit modeled on trees: patient, steady growth, abundant.
+- Staff-led nonprofit modeled on trees: patient, steady growth, abundant.
-Focus on organic, flexible operations.
+- Focus on organic, flexible operations.
-Wonder and delight in fruit trees and their abundance.
+- Wonder and delight in fruit trees and their abundance.

+---

-Ethos (The Orchard Within)
+## Ethos (The Orchard Within)

-Generosity: Provide a generous minimum wage for all staff so everyone thrives.
+- **Generosity:** Provide a generous minimum wage for all staff so everyone thrives.
-Patience: Move with seasons; embrace rest, growth, and fruiting naturally.
+- **Patience:** Move with seasons; embrace rest, growth, and fruiting naturally.
-Quality & Beauty: Value craftsmanship, care, and enduring abundance.
+- **Quality & Beauty:** Value craftsmanship, care, and enduring abundance.
-Abundance: Share fruit with communities; impact is measured by giving.
+- **Abundance:** Share fruit with communities; impact is measured by giving.

+---

-Role of this database
+## Role of This Database

-Capture vision, workflows, tasks, and logs.
+- Capture vision, workflows, tasks, and logs.
-Preserve institutional memory and guide growth.
+- Preserve institutional memory and guide growth.
-Living DNA: may evolve; updates versioned (DNA v2, etc.).
+- Living DNA: may evolve; updates will be versioned (e.g., DNA v2, v3).

+---

-Operational Principles
+## Operational Principles

-No volunteers; all work is by staff.
+- No volunteers; all work is by staff.
-Steady, deliberate growth; no rush.
+- Steady, deliberate growth; no rush.
-Efficiency, needs met, abundance, propagation, and wonder.
+- Efficiency, needs met, abundance, propagation, and wonder.

+---

-Inspiration
+## Inspiration

-Fruit trees in public spaces, neighborhoods, and homes.
+- Fruit trees in public spaces, neighborhoods, and homes.
-Nurseries as starting points for orchards.
+- Nurseries as starting points for orchards.